KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 This function adds a Title Clip to the Project Bin.
 First, it opens the Titler app where you create the Title Clip.
 Once saved it shows up in the Project Bin.

-A more detailed documentation of the Titler app is available in the :ref:`titles` section of the documentation.
+A more detailed documentation of the Titler app is available in the :ref:`effects-titles` section of the documentation.

 This function is also available from the menu bar of the Project Bin and by right-click on empty space in the Project Bin.